aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-range/_index.md

 Automatically detect broken links in the range data of Excel files stored in cloud storage.
 Our API scans specified ranges for broken external references, invalid formulas, and missing data sources.
 Supports remote spreadsheet auditing, automated quality checks, and integration with cloud storage providers.
 RESTful API for enterprise workflow automation.

+**Prerequisites**
+Before calling this endpoint, ensure you have a valid JWT access token, the target workbook is uploaded to your configured cloud storage, and you are aware of any applicable API rate limits.
+The storage name and folder path (if used) must correspond to an existing location in your account.

+**Use the Search Broken Links in Remote Range API** to detect broken external references within a specified Excel range.

 ### **Web API**